tinker-michaelj/hedera-services/hedera-node/docs/design/services/smart-contract-service/jumbo-transactions.md

 - Raise the limit on the size of Ethereum call data to 128KB, and the limit on the total size of Ethereum transactions from 6KB to 130KB.
 - Introduce a new throttle bucket that represents the max bytes-per-second for accepting "jumbo" transactions larger than 6KB on the network.
-- Introduce non-linear pricing for transactions larger than 6KB to incentivize smaller sized transactions where possible.
-  **Note:** Fees are still in discussion and not yet finalized.

 ## Prerequisite reading